openstack/openstack-manuals/doc/admin-guide/source/support-compute.rst

 Problem
 -------

-Administrators using libverity version ``1.2.2`` may experience problems with live snapshot creation.
+Administrators using libvirt version ``1.2.2`` may experience problems with live snapshot creation.
 Occasionally, libvirt version ``1.2.2`` fails to create live snapshots under the load of creating concurrent snapshot.